FredKSchott/snowpack/docs/guides/tailwind-css.md

 _Note: be sure to set `purge: []` correctly for your project structure_

-Also, you’ll need to add the Snowpack PostCSS plugin to your Snowpack config, if you haven‘t already:
+Also, you’ll need to add the Snowpack PostCSS plugin to your Snowpack config, and set the [Tailwind config option][config-tailwind], if you haven‘t already:

 ```diff
   // snowpack.config.js